Interview with Art Official & Israel Starr

 And what other projects are you working on for the rest of 2011?

-Israel - Gigs, more gigs and hitting the studio to give the massive more.
-But I really want to collaborate with a lot of different artist in all forms of music.
+Israel – Gigs, more gigs and hitting the studio to give the massive more.
+But I really want to collaborate with a lot of different artists in all forms of music.

 Any last words for the massive?